palewire/observable-framework-cpi-example/README.md

 ```
 ``````

 Use [Observable Plot](https://observablehq.com/plot/) to add a simple bar chart that roughly matches what the BLS puts out.
-If your test serve is running, it should appear on the page soon after you save.
+If your test server is running, it should appear on the page soon after you save.

 ``````md
 ```js